NSAntoine/Attach-Detach-Sw/README.md

 - `-o, --all-dirs`            Prints all the directories to which the DMG was attached to

 ## Detaching
-To detach, use `-d / --detach` option and specify the Disk Name(s) to detach, for example:
+To detach, use the `-d / --detach` option and specify the Disk Name(s) to detach, for example:
 ```
 attachdetachsw -d disk7
 ```